ernst-kion-ext/certmanager-frontend/README.md

 Run the Backend in the same repository and then open the `index.html`.

-## TODO
+### TODO

-Have to make a server choice option in the frontend
+- Have to make a server choice option in the frontend
+- fetchCertificates() should have a configurable server option
+- add statistics bars

 ## Backend